techidaily/site-games-able/source/_posts/the-good-the-bad-in-mobile-games.md

  Furthermore, with controllers, there’s a learning curve.
 Not everyone can quickly master controller controls, which can negatively affect their gameplay.

- However, if you’re a hardcore mobile gamer looking to upgrade your mobile gaming experience, you might benefit from connecting a handheld controller to your device or some other[way of gaming on your phone](https://www.makeuseof.com/best-ways-game-smartphone/) .
+ However, if you’re a hardcore mobile gamer looking to upgrade your mobile gaming experience, you might benefit from connecting a handheld controller to your device or some other [way of gaming on your phone](https://www.makeuseof.com/best-ways-game-smartphone/) .

 ### 3\.
 Mobile Games Are Affordable